Who is this for?

 The nominator is responsible for compiling the required documents.
-Nominators may request guidance from their Divisional Awards Office or the Office of the Vice-President, Research & Innovation (OVPRI).
+Nominators may request guidance from their Divisional Awards Office or the Office of the Vice-President, Research and Innovation (OVPRI).

-President’s Impact Award nominations for impacts related to public policy may be simultaneously considered for the Carolyn Tuohy Impact on Public Policy Award, one of the University of Toronto Awards of Excellence, which is adjudicated alongside the President’s Impact Award and may be won concurrently.
+President’s Impact Award nominations of individual faculty for impacts related to public policy may be simultaneously considered for the Carolyn Tuohy Impact on Public Policy Award, one of the University of Toronto Awards of Excellence, which is adjudicated alongside the President’s Impact Award and may be won concurrently.

-Completed nominations will be reviewed by a Selection Committee assembled and chaired by the Vice-President, Research & Innovation.
+Completed nominations will be reviewed by a Selection Committee assembled and chaired by the Associate Vice-President, Research.

-The Selection Committee shall be composed of up to six internal U of T members, one alumna/alumnus, and one or two member(s) from other institutions.
+The Selection Committee shall be composed of up to six internal U of T members and one or two member(s) from other institutions.
 The membership of the Committee shall be made up of distinguished researchers and practitioners and shall be as broadly-based and diverse as possible.
-Past President’s Impact Awardees may be invited to serve as internal review committee members.
+Past President’s Impact Award Laureates may be invited to serve as internal review committee members.

 The Selection Committee will evaluate all nominees on the basis of clear and demonstrated evidence of significant impact of their research beyond academia.
 The following three broad criteria will be considered.